tientrinh21/pokemondoro/README.md

 ## Demo

-The site is host on https://poke-doro.web.app/ (Register / Login with Google account)
+The site is host on https://poke-doro.web.app/ by [Netlify](https://www.netlify.com/) (Register / Login with Google account)

 ## Built with